btemplep/authzee/docs/sdks.md

     ) -> ContextDefResult:
         """Get a context definition by type.

-        If the context_type does not match a stored context definition, the result will have `context_def` set to null and `has_failed` set to true.
+        If the context_type does not match a stored context definition, the result will have `context_def` set to null and `error` set to a non-null error object.
         """
         pass